newamericafoundation/MDDL/packages/frontend/README.md

 - CSS Preprocessing: node-sass, sass-loader, @nuxtjs/style-resources
 - Vue modules: vue-class-component, nuxt-property-decorator, vuex-module-decorators

+## Static assets

+Assets under `./static` are for local development purposes only.
+At build time the CI/CD pipeline will pull the static assets from an S3 bucket specific to the deployment environment.

 ## Debugging Auth

 In [./nuxt.config.js](./nuxt.config.js) set `auth.redirect = false`, and `auth.strategies.redirect_uri = 'http://localhost:3000/debug'`.
 Then you can navigate to /debug (on dev environment only) and do your troubleshooting using the tools there.